masnawi-rahmat/masnawi-rahmat/README.md

 - 👋 Hi, I’m @masnawi_rahmat
-- 👀 I’m interested in ... evrything scripting, cloud support & devops
+- 👀 I’m interested in everything about scripting, cloud support & devops tools
-- 🌱 I’m currently learning ... cloud support & devops
+- 🌱 I’m currently learning as an apprentice at a cloud support & devops engineering bootcamp
-- 💞️ I’m looking to collaborate on ... anythning that would help me sharpen my skills in the fundamentals
+- 💞️ I’m looking to collaborate on anythning that would let me have a better grip on the fundamentals and help others like me to pick up the necessary skills
-- 📫 How to reach me ... masnawi.rahmat.sgupmsct@gmail.com
+- 📫 You can reach me at masnawi.rahmat.sgupmsct@gmail.com or www.linkedin.com/in/masnawi-rahmat

 <!---
 masnawi-rahmat/masnawi-rahmat is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.